How to Remove Write Protection from USB [ 5 Ways] - Qiling

 Step 4.
 Restore flash drive data

-After checking and finding lost USB drive files, click "Recover" to restore them.
-You shall save the found files to a safe location on your PC rather than to your USB drive.
+After finding lost files on a USB drive, click "Recover" to restore them, and save the recovered files to a safe location on your PC, not back to the USB drive.

 #2.
 How to Format USB Drive to NTFS or FAT32: